 Practice Problems: Symbolization

-The following are some practice problems on symbolization; i.e., they cover Part II of forall x: Calgary.
+The following are some practice problems on symbolization.
+They cover Part II of forall x: Calgary.

-In the following exercises, you will have to enter formulas of TFL.
-You don't have to enter the actual symbols of TFL, but instead use symbols found on your keyboard.
+In the following exercises, you will have to enter sentences of TFL into Carnap.
+You don't have to enter the actual symbols of TFL, but instead can use symbols found on your keyboard.
 Here's a list:

 |if then →||

 These are practice exercises, which cannot be submitted.
 On an actual problem set, each exercise will have a "submit" button.
 Make sure you click that button once you have correctly solved an exercise.
-Carnap will remember which problems you have completed (i.e., submitted) but will not remember your solutions.
+Carnap will remember which problems you have completed (i.e., submitted) but will not show you the solutions you have submitted.
+If you want to save them, you should copy and paste them into a separate document, or take a screen shot.

 Identifying the main connective

 Let's first look at some exercises to make sure you understand the syntax of TFL.
-Every sentence of TFL is built up from sentence letters using one of the connectives of TFL (¬, ∧, ∨, →, ↔).
+Every sentence of TFL is built up from sentence letters using one of the connectives of TFL (¬, ∧, ∨, →, ↔︎).
 The last connective used in the construction of a sentence is its main logical operator.
 In the exercises below, type the main logical operator of the sentence, then hit return.
 If you pick the right connective, the system will show you the sub-sentence(s) from which the sentence is constructed using the main logical operator you just entered.
 It may be a sentence letter, or itself constructed from simpler sentences.
 Enter the main logical operator of the highlighted (in red) subsentence, until only sentence letters are left.
+When you have completely analyzed the sentence, the box will turn green and Carnap will put a checkmark next to it.
+Then you could, on an actual problem set, click the "Submit" button.

 Symbolizing a sentence of English means finding a sentence of TFL which has the same truth conditions as the original English sentence.
 It requires a symbolization key which pairs basic sentences with sentence letters of TFL.
 Here's the symbolization key we'll use: